ngs-docs/angus/analyzing_nanopore_data.rst

 2. How many contigs do you have?
 3. How many contigs are you expecting?

-Download the assembled contigs from the full data set:
+Download the pre-assembled contigs from the full data set:
 ::
     wget https://github.com/ljcohen/dib_ONP_MinION/blob/master/Ectocooler/ecto.contigs.fasta